Support our work by becoming our Patron! Learn More

 Osmologically clean:

-This cleaning standard demands that the surfaces & areas should be free from any organic or inorganic matter that may emit an odour.
+This cleaning standard demands that the surfaces & areas should be free from any organic or inorganic matter that may emit an odor.

 Terminally clean: